Layer812/ymfm/examples/picoaudio/README.md

 # picoaudio - VGM playback example for Pico Audio Pack

 This is an experimental implementation for playback VGM files on [Pico Audio Pack](https://shop.pimoroni.com/products/pico-audio-pack?variant=32369490853971) with Raspberry Pi Pico.
 Almost of all code is based on [YMFM](https://github.com/aaronsgiles/ymfm).
 The code for handling TAR file from flash is based on [pico-infones](https://github.com/shuichitakano/pico-infones) and [PicoSystem_InfoNes](https://github.com/fhoedemakers/PicoSystem_InfoNes).
-Pico has limited power for handling FM emulation, some of VGM files (using multi chip) will not be able to listen normaly:( I other words, There are rooms for improve, So I appreciate your warm support :)
+Pico has limited power for handling FM emulation, some of VGM files (using multi chip) will not be able to listen normaly:( In the other words, There are rooms for improve, So I appreciate your warm support :)

 Outrun for YM2151(with out SEGA PCM) sounds good:)